View the famous Norwich Cathedral peregrine falcons.

 Catch all the drama as the peregrine falcons make the Cathedral their home during the summer.
-Nesting on the Cathedral’s 250ft spire, the pair of breeding falcons successfully fledged chicks in 2012, 2013 and 2014 and you can have a close look at the birds of prey from the Hawk & Owl Trust observation point set up at the Cathedral from late March until the end of June.
+Nesting on the Cathedral’s 250ft spire, the pair of breeding falcons successfully fledged chicks in each year since 2012 and you can have a close look at the birds of prey from the Hawk & Owl Trust observation point set up at the Cathedral from late March until the end of June.

 About the peregrine falcons